-- Money can trigger powerful negative emotions in relationships involving control, respect, power, inadequacy, and self-worth.
+- Money can trigger powerful negative emotions in relationships involving control, respect, and self-worth.

-- Financial insecurity remains a significant source of tension and conflict in romantic and family relationships.
+- Financial insecurity remains a significant source of tension and conflict in romantic or family relationships.

-- Couples should strive for alignment on preferences, alternatives, and financial goal setting and seek consistency in daily financial decisions.
+- Couples should strive for alignment on preferences and goal setting and seek consistency in daily decisions.

 It is no secret that there is a psychological dimension to money.
 How each of us thinks and feels about money as a medium of exchange or financial capital impacts our behaviors with it.